guhyeon/serverless-plugin-monorepo3/README.md

 symlinks to all declared dependencies.
 Development dependencies are deliberately NOT linked so these will not be packaged into the resulting archive.

-if you use pnpm workspace you needs some additional settings, see below please.
+if you use pnpm workspace you need some additional settings, see below please.

 Not using nohoist saves wasting disk space and also accidentally including development dependencies in our packaged functions.